-When driving on slippery surfaces or suddenly avoiding obstacles on roads, the vehicle might swerve or slip.
-With the Vehicle Dynamic Control (VDC) system, sensors detect these movements and control the braking and engine output to help improve vehicle stability while driving.
+When accelerating or driving on slippery surfaces, the tires may spin or slide.
+With the Vehicle Dynamic Control (VDC) system, sensors detect these movements and control the braking and engine output to help improve vehicle stability.

-- When the vehicle dynamic control system is operating, the slip indicator in the instrument panel blinks. - When only the traction control system portion of the vehicle dynamic control system is operating, the slip indicator will also blink. - If the slip indicator blinks, the vehicle is under slippery conditions.
-Be sure to drive carefully.
+- When the vehicle dynamic control (VDC) system is operating, the slip indicator in the instrument panel blinks. - When only the traction control system (TCS) portion of the vehicle dynamic control system is operating, the slip indicator will also blink. - If the slip indicator blinks, the road conditions are slippery.
+Be sure to adjust your speed and driving to these conditions.
 See "Slip indicator light", and "Vehicle dynamic control off indicator light" in the "Instruments and controls" section. - Indicator light

-If malfunction occurs in the system, the SLIP and OFF indicator lights come on in the instrument panel.
+If malfunction occurs in the system, the SLIP and UCF indicator lights come on in the instrument panel.